TW: dissociation, discussion of delusions/mental illness, ableism, stalking

 “So like everybody—”

 “No,” she interrupted.
 “Not like that.”
-She wasn’t looking at me.
+She sighed, some of the emotion creeping back in – what emotion, I couldn’t quite tell.
 “Most of the time it’s fine.
 It’s only a problem sometimes.
 I just get things stuck in my brain and they won’t go away.”

 I narrowed my eyes.
 “Delusions?”